torvalds/linux/Documentation/networking/xfrm_device.rst

 Device interface allows NIC drivers to offer to the stack access to the hardware offload.

-Right now, there are two types of hardware offload that kernel supports.
+Right now, there are two types of hardware offload that kernel supports:

  * IPsec crypto offload:

    * NIC performs encrypt/decrypt
    * Kernel does everything else

  * IPsec packet offload:

    * NIC performs encrypt/decrypt
    * NIC does encapsulation
    * Kernel and NIC have SA and policy in-sync